mrkjdy/website/static/posts/how-to-build-a-blog.md

   [Post Frontmatter](#post-frontmatter) section below to learn about adding things like a title, date, or tags to each post.
-- Fresh provides default error pages, but if you would like to customize them be sure to checkout the docs [here](https://fresh.deno.dev/docs/concepts/error-pages).
+- Fresh provides default error pages, but if you would like to customize them be sure to check out the docs [here](https://fresh.deno.dev/docs/concepts/error-pages).

 ### Loading Posts from a Directory